 Keith found Klezmer when he connected his experience of the music with his Jewish roots.
 Keith is the drummer/percussionist for the northern UK Klezmer band, The Klatsh.

-Aisha Walker plays tuba, most usually in a Yorkshire brass band and in Hot Aire! concert band.
+Aisha Walker plays tuba, most usually in a Yorkshire brass band (Hall Royd Band) and in a concert band (Hot Aire!).
 She fell in love with Klezmer several years ago and has since attended several KlezNorth and KlezFest workshops.
 She is a member of the organising group and looks after the email list, website and online booking system.
 In her non-musical life Aisha works at Leeds University.